Here’s a hint: It’s lower than you can even imagine.

 I’ll also tell you the end of the story before the beginning.
 We won this case and secured a great victory for our client.
 Because of our efforts, MassHealth has to write a check for roughly $150,000 for our client’s nursing home care.
 I have no doubt whatsoever that without us, the client would not have won this case, could not have won this case, and would have been stuck with having to sell his home in order to pay the $150,000 owed to the nursing home that MassHealth was refusing to pay.

-The story demonstrates that MassHealth will really stop at nothing delay or deny your claim (and usually, they try and do both).
+The story demonstrates that MassHealth will really stop at nothing to delay or deny your claim (and usually, they try and do both).
 There's no doubt about it that the system is broken.
-People that have worked and saved for their entire lives are expected to spend their life savings on long-term care when people that have not saved a dime their entire lives and spent every penny they ever made can receive a quick and easy approval for long-term care whenever they want.
+People that have worked and saved for their entire lives are expected to spend their life savings on long-term care while people that have not saved a dime their entire lives and spent every penny they ever made can receive a quick and easy approval for long-term care whenever they want.
 The system is backwards and it punishes the wrong people.

 I understand that it is the caseworker’s job to only approve individuals that meet the guidelines.
 And some of the caseworkers are great.
 But what I will never understand is when they try so hard to deny someone that really is entitled to benefits.
 It’s baffling to me.